domRiddle/ASF/Localization.md

 ## Missing languages

 By default ASF project has open translation only for top 30 languages that are spoken worldwide.
-If you'd like to add another one (or adding a local dialect to already available one), please let us know (Gitter/Steam group) and we'll add it ASAP.
+If you'd like to add another one (or adding a local dialect to already available one), please **[let us know](http://l10n.asf.justarchi.net/mail/compose/JustArchi)** and we'll add it ASAP.

 ---